 All pupils are supplied with a mid-morning snack which consists of a carbohydrate snack or fruit and a drink - milk or water.
 Pupils in F1 and F2 classes also receive an afternoon snack and drink.

-Lunch in the dining halls.
+Lunch

+BIS provides a lunch for all students as part of the fee structure.
+Menus are published in advance.
+Children in classes F1 and F2 have their lunch in the Foundation Area.
+All other children eat their lunch. in the dining halls.
 There are staff on duty during both snack and lunchtimes.
 Children are expected to be independent at these times, but staff also encourage all children to try the food available and to eat their whole meal.